Advertisement

 By

 Located near the equator, factors such as heat and humidity are the norm in the Philippines.
-This tropical climate has shaped the development of architecture in the country.
+This tropical climate has shaped the development of in the country.
 As Leandro V. Locsin stated: “The first consideration of the Filipino builder and certainly the most evident in his architecture, which is after all an outgrowth of man’s desire to protect himself from the elements, is the climate and resulting flora.”

-Tropical architecture refers to a climate-responsive design approach that adapts to local contexts.
+Tropical refers to a climate-responsive design approach that adapts to local contexts.
 This includes passive cooling, natural ventilation, and the use of natural materials.
 In this article, BluPrint lists residential projects that showcase tropical architecture in the Philippines.

 Tauhai Villa